 - 1. The Regulating Plan shall demonstrate conformance to all provisions of the Neighborhood Unit Type (Section 2.1 and Section 2.2). - 2.
-The Regulating Plan must show future Blocks, Transect Zones, Lot Lines, Streets and public spaces as follows: - a.
-New Blocks configured on the site in accordance with the requirements of the Neighborhood Unit Type (Section 2.1 and Section 2.2).
+The Regulating Plan must show future Blocks, Transect Zones, proposed Lot Lines, Streets and public spaces as follows: - a.
+New Blocks configured on the site in accordance with the requirements of the Neighborhood Unit Type (Section 2.1 and Section 2.2). - b.

-- b.
 Proposed Lot Lines for all developable Lots, in accordance with the Transect Standards (Division 3).
-Lots may be legally subdivided or parceled for the purposes of demonstrating conformance to the standards in this code. - c.
-The assignment of a Transect Zone to all Lots on the site.
+Lots may be legally subdivided for the purposes of demonstrating conformance to the standards in this code.

+- c.
+The assignment of a Transect Zone to all proposed Lots on the site.
 The assignment of Transect Zones shall meet the provisions of the Neighborhood Unit Type (Section 2.1).
-All Lot area must be assigned to one of the eight Transect Zones permitted: T1, T2, T3, T4-R, T4-O, T5, SD-W, and Civic; no lots may be assigned two or more Transect Zones.
-Transect Zone boundaries should follow Lot Lines.
-Proposed development on individual Lots must be able to meet the assigned Transect Standards. - d.
+All proposed Lot area must be assigned to one of the eight Transect Zones permitted: T2, T3, T4-R, T4-O, T5, SD-W, OS, and C; no proposed lots may be assigned two or more Transect Zones.
+Transect Zone boundaries should follow proposed Lot Lines.
+Proposed development on individual Lots must be able to meet the assigned Transect Standards. - Existing parcels may be assigned one or more of the following Transect Zones: T2 and OS, and are exempt from the requirements of c.
+All assignments of T2 and OS Transect Zones must be clearly marked on the Regulating Plan and the standards of each Transect Zone shall be enforced where allocated on the parcel. - e.
 The location of all new and existing Rights-of-Way in Streets and Alleys/ Rear Lanes.
-New Streets and Alleys/ Rear Lanes may be publicly or privately owned.
+New Streets and Alleys/Rear Lanes shall be dedicated to the City or County and publicly owned.
 The plan must indicate a specific Street Type; all new and improved Streets must adhere to the dimensional standards of the Street Types in Division 6.
-Street types must be allowed within the Transect Zones through which they pass. - 3.
-The Regulating Plan shall identify the residential density per Transect Zone, and demonstrate adherence to the maximum density requirements of Table 3-1. - 4.
-The Regulating Plan may show site-specific standards of Section 2.5 that apply to the site, including Build-to Lines, Mandatory Shopfront Areas, and/or Terminated Vistas. - 5.
-The level of detail and graphic format of the Regulating Plan must show individual Lot Lines and identify Street types.
-The plan should be produced at a scale and sheet size that allows all elements of the plan to be clearly legible.
-All related submittals must be provided at the same scale to facilitate review.
-The Regulating Plan must also be provided in a digital format acceptable to County and City staff.
+Street types must be allowed within the Transect Zones through which they pass.
+To the extent that a conflict occurs between Division 6 of this FBC and the Approval Authority's subdivision regulations and other LDRs, the provisions of this FBC shall control - 3.
+The Regulating Plan shall identify the residential density per Transect Zone, and demonstrate adherence to the density requirements of Table 3-1. - 4.
+The Regulating Plan may show site-specific standards of Section 2.5 that apply to the site, including Build-to Lines, Mandatory Shopfront Areas, and/or Terminated Vistas.